Reading Specialist

 • Master's degree in reading instruction OR structured literacy certification including Orton-Gillingham, Wilson Reading System, IMSE, CERI, LETRS, Neuhaus, or UFLI.
 One of these credentials is mandatory, not optional.

-• Experience creating original reading lessons, with the ability to articulate what you teach and your instructional approach independent of any published curriculum
+• Demonstrated experience creating original reading lessons, and you can articulate what you teach and your instructional approach independent of any published curriculum

-• Willing to instruct all K-2 students (not exclusively struggling readers) and utilize AI-powered adaptive learning platforms daily
+• Prepared to instruct all K-2 students (not exclusively struggling readers) and integrate AI-driven adaptive learning platforms into daily instruction

 Nice to have

-• Experience across multiple structured literacy approaches (e.g., Orton-Gillingham and UFLI) with articulated reasoning for selecting each framework in different contexts
+• Training across multiple structured literacy methodologies (e.g., Orton-Gillingham and UFLI) with articulated reasoning for selecting each approach in different contexts

-• Documented reading gains across entire student cohorts, not solely intervention groups.
-You can specify the assessment metrics and resulting data.
+• Documented reading gains across entire student cohorts, not limited to intervention groups.
+You can specify the assessment tools and the results.

-• Proficiency with adaptive reading technologies (Lexia, Amira, Reading Eggs, or comparable platforms) and leveraging their analytics to inform instructional planning
+• Working knowledge of adaptive reading software (Lexia, Amira, Reading Eggs, or comparable platforms) and leveraging their analytics to inform instruction

-• Background in alternative educational settings: micro-schools, outdoor learning programs, Montessori environments, or similar models
+• Background in alternative educational models: micro-schools, outdoor learning programs, Montessori, or comparable settings

 Meet a successful candidate